Instructor: Dianna Xu , Park 203

 All graded work will receive a score out of 100.
 Guidelines of letter grades corresponding to lab/exam score levels will also be given.
 At the end of the semester, a total score (to which the corresponding final grade is assigned) will be calculated from a weighted average of all scores according to the following weights:

 Assignments: You are encouraged to work together on the homeworks, but you should write up your own solutions (except for group programming assignments).
-A late penalty of 5% will be imposed for each day that an assignment is turned in late, until 7 days past due date.
+A late penalty of 10% will be imposed for each day that an assignment is turned in late, until 7 days past due date.
 Assignments that are more than a week late will not be accepted.
+This is a generous late policy, which is my way of acknowleding the implementation challenges you will face in this class.
+On the other hand, please keep in mind that late begets later and it's easy to fall behind on every assignment if you start with one.

 Extensions: Tests may not be taken late without advanced permission.
 Extensions are usually granted ONLY for family emergencies, infirmary or hospical stays, or similiar major crises.